Chrome cleaning with our new metal polish formula.

 This photo above shows the dirty, pitted chrome.
 You need to be quite careful in what you use to clean this up.
 Chrome is a plated material and if you use a harsh abrasive polish you will get scratch marks that can not be removed, unless you re-plate it..
 This is one reason why we reformulated with our new abrasive and cleaners, to get a great finish with chrome.
 Important to note that In some extreme cases of pitting, the Metal Polish, or anything else for that matter will not work, the only thing that can be done to bring up the finish is to re-plate the chromed surface.

-First step is to clean the dirt and other contaminants off with a good cleaner, our Naked Glass or Body Detail are perfect for this.
-Spray on and wipe down with a microfibre cloth to get a smear free finish.
+First step is to clean the dirt and other contaminants off with a good cleaner, our Naked Glass or Clean Detail are perfect for this.
+Spray on and wipe down with a microfibre cloth like our Big Softie to get a smear free finish.

 As you can see now, the dirt and marks are gone but the pitting remains.
 Now it is time to use the Metal Polish and gently clean the pitting off, do not apply the polish aggressively as this will break down the abrasive and mark the chrome, A gentle circular motion will activate the cleaners and keep the abrasive qualities at bay.

 Less is best..
-Only use a small amount of polish at a time, a 20 cent piece on our microfibre metal polish cloth. this should be enough to do about half the bar pictured.
+Only use a small amount of polish at a time, a 20 cent piece on our microfibre Dirty Deeds cloth. this should be enough to do about half the bar pictured.
 Use too much polish and it does not work that well.
 After gently polishing the surface, buff it off with a clean microfibre cloth to get a brilliant shiny surface!